laboon/CS1632_Spring2019/course-info.md

 ## Attendance

 Lecture attendance is not required, but is STRONGLY recommended.
 The instructor will try to ensure that all information on the exams and projects will be available via slides, but simply reading the slides and textbook may be insufficient to understand the concepts thoroughly.
-In addition, there are several topics and tools which are not included in the textbook.
+In addition, there are several topics and tools which are not included in the textbook but are covered in class.

 ## Project Details